Zafar Muhammad Khan: Naval career

-Khan graduated from Karachi University with a B.Sc. in Electrical engineering in 1956.
-He gained a commission in the Pakistan Navy in 1956, and was sent to Britannia Royal Naval College at Dartmouth to take the General Naval Course (GNC).
-He began his active duty in 1960 when he graduated from there.
-He briefly served in PNS Ghazi as an electrical engineer officer (EEO), and actively participated in Indo-Pakistani War of 1965.
-He then participated and also served as a torpedo officer (TO) in Operation Dwarka on 7 September 1965.
-After the war, he taught electrical engineering courses as an associate professor at the Pakistan Navy Engineering College.
-He was promoted lieutenant commander in 1967, and finally promoted commander in 1971.

-Four days later, he became a commanding officer of the PNS Ghazi.
-In late 1971, the political crisis and tensions between East and West Pakistan were heightened.
-Naval Intelligence (Pakistan Navy) realised that Indian intervention in Pakistan's affairs was inevitable.
-Sensing a deteriorating military scenario with the move of Indian aircraft carrier close to East Pakistan, the Pakistan Navy launched a covert reconnaissance mission codenamed "Operation Falcon".
-It was followed by deploying PNS Ghazi around the Indian peninsula from the Arabian Sea to the Bay of Bengal. was deployed near the coast of West Pakistan under the command of Captain Ahmed Tasnim.

-In the night of 14 November 1971, PNS Ghazi sailed out of harbour under the command of Commander Zafar Muhammad Khan with 92 men on board.
-It was expected to report back to its home base on 26 November 1971.
-According to Naval Intelligence, two different missions were assigned to PNS Ghazi.
-Copies of the missions were handed over to Commander Khan, marked "Top Secret".
-The operation's commander had instructed Commander Zafar Khan not to open the files until PNS Ghazi approached Visakhapatnam port.

 Prior to her deployment, Ghazi continued to experience equipment failures and reportedly had aging issues.
 Since it was the only submarine of the Pakistan Navy and had the range and capability to undertake operations in the distant waters controlled by India, Ghazi was pressed into operation to destroy or damage the aircraft carrier, INS Vikrant, of the Indian navy.
 On 14 November 1971, she quietly sailed 3,000 miles (4,800 km) around the Indian peninsula from the Arabian Sea to the Bay of Bengal under the command of Zafar Muhammad who was commanding a submarine for the first time, with 10 officers and 82 sailors.
 Ghazi was on a two-fold mission: the primary goal was to locate and sink Vikrant and secondary was to mine India's eastern seaboard which was to be fulfilled irrespective of the accomplishment of the first.